ARgorithm/toolkit/docs/docs/server.md

 </div>
 ## Configuring the Server

-The application can be run in different modes
+The application can be run in several different modes:

 #### In-app database

 No authentication or authorization services.
-Data stored using sqlite database.
-By default, it runs in this mode
+Data is stored using sqlite database.
+By default, it runs in this mode.

 #### mongodb database

 No authentication or authorization services.
-Data stored in mongodb database of your choice.
-For this you will need to set some environment variables:
+Data is stored in a mongodb database of your choice.
+Requires setting some environment variables:

    - `DATABASE=mongodb`
    - `DB_USERNAME=yourdbusername`